open-ephys/ONI/source/hw-spec/controller/channels/signal_channel.rst

 DEVICEINST   0x00000040 Device descriptor instance
 ============ ========== =====================================

-Following a hardware reset, the signal channel is used to provide the :ref:`device table <dev-table>` to the host using the following packet
+Following a hardware soft reset, the signal channel is used to provide the :ref:`device table <dev-table>` to the host using the following packet
 sequence: